cheriangeorge/System-Commands-course/Week2.md

 * Security Concern : Some information that you write to the filesystem may be visible to other processes.
 * Shell variables are available only within the shell or its child processes.
 * `echo` prints strings to screen
+  - uses space as a delimiter so multiple spaces between words are ignored.
+For multiple spaces, enclose the string in quotes.
+  - can print a multi-line string by using double quotes and not closing it
 * `echo $HOME` prints values of variables
   - By convention every shell variable starts with a Dollar
 * **Commonly used shell variables**